Disc Tearing and Bardeen-Petterson Alignment in GRMHD Simulations of Highly Tilted Thin Accretion Discs: Results

-We note that there are important qualitative differences in the simulation results presented here and our previous work, which considered a disc with exactly the same initial conditions but tilted by a much smaller angle \citep{Liska2018C}.
-For a value of tilt, $\mathcal T = 10^{\circ}$, the inner aligned and outer misaligned parts of the accretion disc were separated by a smooth warp \citep{Liska2018C}.
+We note that there are important qualitative differences in the simulation results presented here and our previous work, which considered a disc with exactly the same initial conditions but tilted by a much smaller angle, $\mathcal T = 10^{\circ}$ \citep{Liska2018C}.
+For this smaller value of tilt, the inner aligned and outer misaligned parts of the accretion disc were separated by a smooth warp \citep{Liska2018C}.
 However, for much larger tilt angles considered here, $\mathcal T=45{-}65$ degrees, the inner aligned and outer misaligned parts of the disc are separated by a discontinuity in tilt angle and sharp drop in density.
 This transition is referred to as a \emph{disc break} (e.g., \citealt{Lodato2010,Nixon2012A}).
-As we discuss in Sec.~\ref{sec:conclusions}, the development of a break may change the physical properties and observational signatures of a tilted disc and its precession.
+As we discuss in Sec.~\ref{sec:conclusions}, the development of a break will likely change the physical properties and observational signatures of a tilted disc and its precession.

+The \citet{bp75} alignment is variable in time: as seen from the movies, as a general trend, an increase/decrease in BH mass accretion rate $\dot{M}_{\rm BH}$ (Fig.~\ref{fig:timeplotplot}a) tends to accompany the periods of misalignment/alignment of the inner disc with the BH in models T45 and T65.
+This might be due to rapid accretion giving the disc insufficient time to align with the BH spin axis (as postulated in e.g. \citealt{Nealon2015, Liska2018C}).
+Alternatively, the formation of a break may suppress accretion making the drop in mass accretion rate a consequence of the alignment instead of a cause.

 Figures~\ref{fig:contourplot} and \ref{fig:tearing} show that at large values of tilt, $\mathcal T = 65^{\circ}$, in model T65, the disc tears into $2$ or sometimes even $3$ differentially precessing sub-discs at radii ranging from $5r_g$ to $30 r_g$.
-This is caused by the differential \citet{LT1918} torques exceeding the viscous torques that keep the disc together.
-We observe that the disc also tears at lower tilt values, $\mathcal T =45^{\circ}$, in models T45 and UT45: however, this happens at later times, $t \gtrsim 10^5 r_g/c$ for T45 and $t \gtrsim 7 \times 10^4 r_g/c$ for UT45.
-To get to the BH, the gas now accretes between sub-discs through streamers, which are tentacle-like low density structures connecting adjacent sub-discs, as seen in Figs~\ref{fig:contourplot} and \ref{fig:tearing}.
-Note that the BP-aligned part of the inner sub-disc in Fig~\ref{fig:contourplot} is fed directly from the middle sub-disc, bypassing the misaligned part of the inner sub-disc.
+This is caused by the differential \citet{LT1918} torques exceeding the viscous torques that hold the disc together.
+We observe that the disc also tears at lower tilt values, $\mathcal T =45^{\circ}$, in models T45 and UT45: however, this happens at later times, $t \gtrsim 10^5 r_g/c$ for T45 and $t \gtrsim 7 \times 10^4 r_g/c$ for UT45, respectively.
+To reach the BH, the gas must pass between sub-discs via streamers, which are tentacle-like low density structures connecting adjacent sub-discs, as seen in Figs~\ref{fig:contourplot} and \ref{fig:tearing}.
+Note that the BP-aligned part of the inner sub-disc in Fig~\ref{fig:contourplot} for T65 is fed partially by the misaligned outer part of the inner sub-disc and partially directly by the middle sub-disc, bypassing the misaligned part of the inner sub-disc.
+We leave quantification of mass transfer rate between the different sub-discs to future work.